 NIAUR recognises that in cases covered by the final category it may not always be sensible for the company to take unilateral action to solve the DG2 problem unless the customer takes some action to improve their own pipework.
-Nevertheless, these problems must be included in the reported DG2 figure.
-If significant, companies should report in their commentary the number of properties which are below the DG2 reference level but the company cannot solve because there are also defects in the customer's part of the system.
+Nevertheless, these problems must be included in the reported DG2 figures.
+If significant, the company should report in its commentary the number of properties which are below the DG2 reference level but the company cannot solve because there are also defects in the customer's part of the system.